ebuganik/CAN-USB-adapter-with-RPi/README.md

 ./build
 ```

-Once the library is installed, navigate to the `rpi/project` folder and use the `Makefile` to compile the application:
+Once the library is installed, navigate to the `rpi/project` folder and use the `Makefile` to compile application using next command:
 ```
 cd rpi/project
-make run
+make
 ```
 The Makefile will manage the compilation and linking of the `libsocketcan` and `wiringpi` libraries along with any additional dependencies, taking `can0` as the CAN interface name by default.
 If an additional SPI device (MCP2515) is connected to the Raspberry Pi's SPI0 pins as previously explained, after uncommenting the specified line in the `/boot/config.txt` file (don't forget to `sudo reboot` again), you can invoke the make command as follows: